 1. High Capacity Cylinder Drum

 The first thing you’ll notice when you see the Megalodon is its over-sized rotating cylinder drum at the front of the blaster.
-While the drum looks and is big, it isn’t too heavy by any means.
+While this drum looks crazy big, it isn’t too heavy by any means.
 The blaster as a whole is quite well balanced.

 It holds 20 Mega darts, but can also hold AccuStrike darts that are designed to be slightly more accurate.
 The drum rotates as you fire, and with a large capacity of 20 darts, you won’t need to reload every 5 seconds.